-Pork Chops with Balsamic Red Onions
+These Pork Chops with Balsamic Onions Are Quick and Delicious

 For our ingredient spotlight this week, we are picking an ingredient that most people have tasted or cooked with – balsamic vinegar.

 We adore balsamic vinegar because it adds so much flavor and really makes a dish stand out.
 Its incredible versatility has allowed us to enhance an elegant Balsamic Caprese Chicken dish for dinner; jazz up a side of Garlic Roasted Broccoli with a simple balsamic vinaigrette; and make pork tenderloins extraordinary with a quick Cran-Balsamic Sauce.

 Today, we use this robust vinegar to caramelize red onions, which usually requires low heat and slow cooking to caramelize the sugars without burning the onions.
 By adding a splash of balsamic vinegar to the onions, we concentrate the sugars in the vinegar, allowing the sweetness of the vinegar to coat the onions and make them buttery and delicious.

 “Those onions were truly ‘amazeballs’!
 I cooked them a little lower and slower, since I have a deep and abiding love for well-caramelized onions.
 With the balsamic and jam, even my kids ate them up.” -Kara

 Balsamic vinegar comes from Modena, a city in north Italy.
 It is made from Trebbiano grapes, but unlike red wine or white wine vinegars, the grapes are not fermented.
 Its full flavor comes from boiling and reducing the pressed grapes until it becomes thick and syrupy.